jonathanhogg/flitter/docs/language.md

 ## Quick introduction

 **Flitter** is a declarative tree-construction language.
-All values are vectors, delimited with semicolons, and all maths is piece-wise.
+All values are vectors, delimited with semicolons, and all maths is element-wise.
 Short vectors are repeated as necessary in binary operations, i.e., `(1;2;3;4) * 2` is `2;4;6;8`.
 The `null` value is an empty vector and most expressions evaluate to this in the event of an error.
 In particular, all maths expressions involving a `null`